Wall Street bull rework: adapting my plans from 3D to 2D

 It has become an iconic symbol for finance and so it feels like the ideal image to subvert when looking at counter culture and capitalism.

-I originally planned to create a 3D piece, replacing a bulls horns with my fingers with the implication that capitalism is fucking us all.
+As mentioned earlier, I originally planned to create a 3D piece, replacing a bulls horns with my fingers; creating a more relatable image with the implication that capitalism is fucking us all.
 I planned to create a negative mold of my fingers using dentists alginate, then attach my finger casts to a scaled 3D printed charging bull, creating a silicon jacket mold of the combined components and then casting into that.
 Logistical and financial barriers prevented me from creating this piece at this time.
 It's on the shelf for another day.

 Popular Posts